What is Art Therapy?

 Through the development of a trusting relationship with the therapist, you may notice some things start to make sense and you can gradually find ways of sharing them with the therapist.
 Words may be given to the feelings and experiences, and you can start visualising where you wish to be.

-- Art Therapy is held in the studio of Stoke Damerel Parish Centre.
+- Art Therapy is held at the studio of Stoke Damerel Parish Centre.

 - Sessions are usually one to one, for 60 minutes, held weekly.

 - A range of art materials is available.